The Prep Table:

 The Training Program’s mission is to provide just-in-time training for incumbent and prospective employees to meet the needs of our employer partners.

-The Prep Table Culinary Training is intended for those looking to start working as in a commercial kitchen in an entry-level role.
-The training includes more than culinary skills.
-The training will also cover recipe scaling and conversions, internal customer service, and job search assistance, including informational interviews.
+The Prep Table Culinary Training is intended for those looking to start working in a commercial kitchen in an entry-level position.
+This training includes more than culinary skills.
+It will also cover culinary math topics like recipe scaling and conversions, internal customer service, body mechanics, and job search assistance, including informational interviews.

 Goals of Training

-· Prospective workers will have gained entry-level skills and abilities needed to be successful as an entry-level culinary worker at a union property.
+· Participants gain entry-level skills and abilities needed to be successful as an entry-level culinary worker at a union property.

-· Participants will have a resume tailored for culinary roles, participate in interviewing skills workshops, complete applications with Local 8 partner employers, and participate in interviews with employers.
+· Participants will gain skills to edit and tailor their resume culinary roles, participate in interviewing workshops, complete applications with Local 8 partner employers, as well as participate in onsite interviews with employers.

 · All participants will obtain a Washington State food worker card.

-The program will take place at various locations in the SODO neighborhood of Seattle.
+The program will take place at two locations in the SODO neighborhood of Seattle.

 Previous